Azure/AppService/_posts/2021-04-22-Site-with-secure-backend-communication.md

 ## 1. Create Network Infrastructure

 First set up a Resource Group with a Virtual Network.
-The VNet should have at least two subnets.
-One for the VNet Integration and one for the private endpoints.
+The virtual network should have at least two subnets.
+One for the virtual network integration and one for the private endpoints.
 The address-prefix size must be at least /28 for both subnets; small subnets can affect scaling limits and the number of private endpoints.
 Go with /24 for both subnets if you are not under constraints.

 ```bash
 az group create --name securebackendsetup --location westeurope
 az network vnet create --resource-group securebackendsetup --location westeurope --name securebackend-vnet --address-prefixes 10.0.0.0/16
 ```

 For the subnets, there are two settings that we need to pay attention to.
 This is often set by the portal or scripts, but here it is called out directly.
-[Delegation](https://docs.microsoft.com/azure/virtual-network/subnet-delegation-overview) "Microsoft.Web/serverfarms" informs the subnet that it is reserved for VNet Integration.
+[Delegation](https://docs.microsoft.com/azure/virtual-network/subnet-delegation-overview) "Microsoft.Web/serverfarms" informs the subnet that it is reserved for virtual network integration.
 For private endpoint subnets you need to [disable private endpoint network policies](https://docs.microsoft.com/azure/private-link/disable-private-endpoint-network-policy):

 ```bash
 az network vnet subnet create --resource-group securebackendsetup --vnet-name securebackend-vnet --name vnet-integration-subnet --address-prefixes 10.0.0.0/24 --delegations Microsoft.Web/serverfarms